MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/gatsby-on-wsl.md

 ms.author: mattwoj
 manager: jken
 ms.topic: article
-keywords: Gatsby.js, Gatsby, Node.js web app, windows 10, microsoft, node on windows, node on wsl, nodejs with vs code, install gatsby on Windows, wsl, NodeJS on Windows Subsystem for Linux ms.localizationpriority: medium ms.date: 03/30/2021
+keywords: Gatsby.js, Gatsby, Node.js web app, windows 10, windows 11, microsoft, node on windows, node on wsl, nodejs with vs code, install gatsby on Windows, wsl, NodeJS on Windows Subsystem for Linux ms.localizationpriority: medium ms.date: 03/30/2021
 ---

 # Get started with Gatsby.js on Windows

-A guide to help you install the Gatsby.js web framework and get up and running on Windows 10.
+A guide to help you install the Gatsby.js web framework and get up and running on Windows.

 Gatsby.js is a static site generator framework based on React.js, as opposed to being server-rendered like Next.js.
 A static site generator generates static HTML on build time.
 It doesn’t require a server.
 Next.js generates HTML on runtime (each time a new request comes in), requiring a server to run.
 Gatsby also dictates how to handle data in your app (with GraphQL), whereas Next.js leaves that decision up to you.